Radhakishan Damani

-Radhakishan Shivkishan Damani is an Indian billionaire investor, business magnate and the founder of Avenue Supermarts Limited.
-He also manages his portfolio through his Investment firm, Bright Star Investments Limited.
-On 19 August 2021, he was ranked #98 richest person in the world by Bloomberg Billionaire Index.
+Radhakishan Shivkishan Damani is an Indian billionaire businessman and investor.
+He is the founder and chairman of retail chain DMart.
+Damani is referred to as the "retail king" of India.

-Career
+His estimated net worth is US$15.5 billion as of December 2024, according to Forbes.

+Early life and career

-Radhakishan Shivkishan Damani was raised in a Maheshwari Marwari family in single room apartment in Mumbai.
+Radhakishan Shivkishan Damani was raised in a Maheshwari Marwari Hindu family in a single room apartment in Mumbai.
 He studied commerce at the University of Mumbai but dropped out after one year.
 After the death of his father who worked on Dalal Street, Damani left his ball bearing business and became a stock market broker and investor.
-He made profits by short-selling stocks in the 1990s.
+In the early 1990s, he made big profits by short-selling stocks that had been artificially inflated by Harshad Mehta.
 Damani was reportedly the largest individual shareholder of HDFC Bank after it went public in 1995.

-In the year 1992, after the Harshad Mehta Scam came to limelight, he saw a major rise in his income due to the short-selling profits during the time.

 In 1999, he operated a franchise of Apna Bazaar, a cooperative department store, in Nerul, but was "unconvinced" by its business model.
 He quit stock market in 2000 to start his own hypermarket chain, DMart, setting up the first store in Powai in 2002.
-The chain had 25 stores in 2010, post-which the company grew rapidly and went public in 2017.
+The chain had 25 stores in 2010, after which the company grew rapidly and went public in 2017.

 In 2020, he became the fourth-richest Indian with a net worth of $16.5 billion.
 He was ranked #117 on the global list of billionaires.
 He was ranked #87 on the global list (Forbes) of billionaires 2022 with a net worth of $18.9 billion.

+In October 2024, Damani and his family were ranked sixth on the Forbes list of India’s 100 richest tycoons, with a net worth of $31.5 billion.

 Investments

+Damani also holds stakes in multiple companies, including VST Industries and India Cements.
+Damani publicly holds stakes in 14 companies; the value of his shareholding was about ₹214049 crore in June 2024.